 Chick starter food

 Chick starter feed is available at your local farm supply store or online.
-Make sure that the feed you purchase is specified for baby chicks, as their protein requirements are different than an adult chicken.
+Make sure that the feed you purchase is specified for baby chicks, as their protein requirements are different from those of an adult chicken.
 Some starter feeds have medication in them to guard against coccidiosis, an infection that unvaccinated chicks can contract.

 Some chicken keepers are for giving chicks medicated feed for a month or so, while others contend that it is not necessary and blocks important nutrients necessary for the birds.
 The best thing to do is to research it and decide for yourself what will be best for your flock.